waelhammoudeh/getdiff/README.changeFiles.md

 My SlackBuild for osmium tool is [here.](https://github.com/waelhammoudeh/osmium-tool_slackbuild)

-Using my extract data file, selected and important lines from "osmium fileinfo -e " are shown and explained below:
+Using an example extract data file, selected and important lines from "osmium fileinfo -e " are shown and explained below:

 <pre>